Skip to main content Go to home page

 5. Find a property and enter a contract of sale

 Once you have received approval for a compliant home loan from a participating lender, your lender will lodge your application for the Homebuyer Fund with the State Revenue Office.
 If your application is successful, you will be granted provisional approval for the Homebuyer Fund.
-This means you will have six months to enter into a contract of sale for an eligible home.
+This means you will have 6 months to enter into a contract of sale for an eligible home.

 At this stage, you will receive a range of documents to review, including a Participation Agreement, Scheme Mortgage, Scheme Mortgage Terms and a Letter of Support.
 You will also be required to watch a short video explaining the Homebuyer Fund.